The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Data Method

 To create our sample, we first had to differentiate and categorize political parties (and, by extension, their leading figures) as either populist or pluralist.
-For this purpose, we used data from the Global Party Survey (GPS) \citep{norris2020MeasuringPopulismWorldwide2020}, an expert survey from 2019 whichoffers an overview of key ideological and issue positions for 1043 parties from 163 countries worldwide.
+For this purpose, we used data from the Global Party Survey (GPS) \citep{norris2020MeasuringPopulismWorldwide2020}, an expert survey from 2019 which offers an overview of key ideological and issue positions for 1043 parties from 163 countries worldwide.
+While expert surveys certainly have their limitations \citep{wiesehomeier2018expert}, we believe this database remains the most comprehensive comparative overview of political parties globally.

 Among other data, such as ideological framework and party size, the survey also offers an estimate of the degree to which existing parties employ populist rhetoric.
 In the questionnaire design, populist rhetoric is defined as ``language which typically challenges the legitimacy of established political institutions and emphasizes that the will of the people should prevail'' \citep{norris2020MeasuringPopulismWorldwide2020}, whereas pluralist rhetoric ``rejects these ideas, believing that elected leaders should govern, constrained by minority rights, bargaining and compromise, as well as checks and balances on executive power'' \citep{norris2020MeasuringPopulismWorldwide2020}.
-Populist rhetoric scale in (V8 in GPS dataset) is based on expert assessments of rhetorical style given these parameters.
-Variable \textit{Type\_Populism} categorizes this scale into four ordinal groups: strongly pluralist, moderately pluralist, moderately populist, and strongly populist.
+The populist rhetoric scale (V8 in GPS dataset) is based on expert assessments of rhetorical style given these parameters.
+The variable \textit{Type\_Populism} categorizes this scale into four ordinal groups: strongly pluralist, moderately pluralist, moderately populist, and strongly populist.
+Although these categories may not be able to fully capture the nuances of populist rhetoric---its culturally specific manifestations, or what ``the will of the people'' may connote for people across different political contexts---they allow insight into the fundamental characteristics of party rhetoric and enable fair comparison between countries.

+Given that a great concern in expert surveys is the possibility of experts' backgrounds introducing cognitive bias into their assessments \citep{curini2010expert}, it is also important to note that internal validity testing done within the GPS showed that the personal characteristics of experts (such as ideological stance, gender, and nationality) were not significant predictors when it comes to the placement of parties on the Pluralism-Populism scale \citep{norris2020MeasuringPopulismWorldwide2020}.\footnote{For external validity measures, see robustness tests in \citet{norris2020MeasuringPopulismWorldwide2020}.} Additionally, to establish that differences in expression of emotion are indeed more of a matter of populist leaning rather than ideological preference, we use the ``Type\_Values'' variable in the supplementary analysis to examine ideological differences in emotion expression (see the Supplement section E -- Ideological differences).